The Alum Cave Trail

 Today, the cave is a popular stop for hikers on the Alum Cave Trail.
 It’s also occasionally used as a shelter by backcountry campers.

-Can You Hike Alum Cave Trail With Kids?
+Hiking Alum Cave Trail With Kids

 The Alum Cave Trail is a great option for families with kids who are interested in hiking.
 The trail is rated as moderate, which means it’s not too challenging for most children.
 However, the long trip to the summit might prove too challenging for younger kids, as the trail becomes quite steep.